 Of course, we must do what we can to figure out how to navigate the known changes.
-For example, if you own a restaurant that was shut down, and now you’re only allowed to operate at half capacity, what can you do to make up the difference in sales?
-I see cities supporting their local restaurants in creative ways, from closing the streets to allow restaurants to create outdoor seating, to putting up picnic tables in the park for patrons to use after picking up to go orders.
+For example, if your restaurant was shut down, and now you’re only allowed to operate at half capacity, how do you make up the difference in sales?
+Cities are supporting their local restaurants in creative ways.
+Some are closing the streets to allow restaurants to create outdoor seating.
+Others put up picnic tables in the park for patrons to use after picking up to-go orders.
 These are great ways of adapting and making adjustments to increase revenue to help restaurants stay afloat.

-If your business has been impacted (and let’s face it, whose hasn’t?) then you need to figure out what you can do to adapt and to plan to implement changes as quickly as possible.
+If your business has been impacted (and let’s face it, whose hasn’t?) then try to figure out what you can do to adapt.
+Plan to implement changes as quickly as possible.

 Next, you need to realize that there are numerous things you as a business owner cannot control.
-Right now, it feels like the whole world is shifting and changing daily and it’s hard to live without knowing what may change next.
+Right now, it feels like the whole world is shifting and changing daily.
+It’s hard to live without knowing what may change next.

 Letting go of the need to know and accepting that more change is likely is the best approach.

-Learning to be more flexible and trying not to fret over unknown variables you cannot control will go a long way to sleeping well at night.
+Learn to be more flexible and try not to fret over unknown variables you cannot control.
 I know, easier said than done.
-Accepting that you have no control over the world and that all you can do is be ready to react quickly if needed will help you stay focused on the now.
+Accept that you have no control over the world and be ready to react quickly if needed.
+This will help you stay focused on the now.